MicrosoftDocs/MIMDocs/MIMDocs/install-mim-service-portal-aadp.md

    ![Sign-in popup window image 2](media/install-mim-service-portal-aadp/aadp006.png)

-   If the installer is unable to locate a subscription to Azure AD Premium P1 or another subscription which includes Azure AD Premium, you will see a popup error.
-Please check that the username is for the correct tenant and look at the installer log file for more information.
+   If the installer is unable to locate a subscription to Azure AD Premium P1 or another subscription, which includes Azure AD Premium, you will see a popup error.
+Check that the username is for the correct tenant and look at the installer log file for more information.

 1. Once the license check is complete, select MIM Service and Portal components to install and click **Next**.

    ![MIM Service Component selection screen image](media/install-mim-service-portal-aadp/aadp007.png)

 1. Provide the SQL server and database name.
-Choose to re-use the existing database if upgrading from previous MIM versions.
-If installing using SQL failover cluster or Always-On Availability Groups Listener provide a cluster or a listener name.
+Choose to reuse the existing database if upgrading from previous MIM versions.
+If installing using SQL failover cluster or Always-On Availability Groups Listener, provide a cluster or a listener name.
 Click **Next**.

     ![Configure the MIM database connection screen image](media/install-mim-service-portal-aadp/aadp008.png)